-In a large pot, bring to a boil 6 quarts of salted water.
-Add pasta and cook until al dente, about 6 to 8 minutes.
-Drain pasta in a colander, reserving 2 tablespoons of the pasta water.
+Bring 6 quarts of salted water to a boil in a large pot.
+Add the pasta and cook until al dente, 6 to 8 minutes.
+Drain the pasta in a colander, reserving 2 tablespoons of the pasta water.
 The reserved pasta water will help create the sauce.
 Do not rinse pasta with water -- you want to retain the pasta's natural starches so that the sauce will stick.

-In a large saute pan, heat olive oil over medium heat.
+Heat the olive oil in a large saute pan over medium heat.
 Add the garlic and saute until light brown and fragrant.
-It's important not too burn the garlic or else it will become bitter.
+It's important not to burn the garlic or else it will become bitter.
 Remove and discard the browned garlic.
 Add the red pepper flakes and saute for 1 minute.
-Carefully add the reserved pasta water and stir to combine.
-Place the spaghetti into the pan and mix well for 1 minute.
+Carefully add the pasta and toss to coat in the flavored oil.
+Add the reserved pasta water and cook, stirring, to create a sauce, 1 minute.

-Remove pan from heat and top with fresh herbs.
+Remove the pan from the heat and top with the fresh herbs.